Doivssel/LASSO-/README.md

 ## Penalised

-LASSO regression belong to a whole class of regression called penalised regression.
-The principle behind LASSO regression is to penalise our model for having certain proprieties like the number of variables.
+LASSO regression belong to a whole class of regression method called penalised regression.
+The principle behind LASSO regression is to penalise our model for having certain proprieties like too many variables.
 In particular the LASSO can be seen as the following constrained problem.
 ```math
 \min_{\beta\in\mathbb{R}^p}\{S(\beta)\}\ \text{under the constraint}\sum_{j=1}^{k}|\beta_j|\le t\ , t\in\mathbb{R}^+
 ```